MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_GenerativeAITools.md

 - **Display templates**

   > [!NOTE]
   > Not everyone has this feature yet.
-If you don't, don't worry—it's coming soon!
+If you don't, don't worryâ€”it's coming soon!

   You can create visually appealing templates for your Display ads to save time during campaign creation.
 Simply choose from our set of templates and tailor its assets to suit your campaign.
 Then, you can seamlessly create Display ads using your templates.
 For more information about Display templates, see [About Ads Studio](hlp_BA_CONC_AdStudio.md).

 - **Video templates**

   > [!NOTE]
   > Not everyone has this feature yet.
-If you don't, don't worry—it's coming soon!
+If you don't, don't worryâ€”it's coming soon!

   Save time during campaign creation by using our eye-catching, predefined video templates.
 You can choose which templates best suit your advertising needs and edit them to align with your campaign goals.
 After you've saved your video, you can add it to your Mobile App campaigns, Native ads, Online Video ads, and Premium Streaming campaigns.